-1 March 2020
+1 March 2021

-Dear Appointee,
+Dear Appointee

-As your Commandant, I want to congratulate you on your appointment to the Air Force Academy Class of 2024 - well done!
-The entire Air Force Academy team looks forward to personally welcoming you to the Air Force family at In-Processing Day on 25 June 2020.
+As your Commandant, I want to congratulate you on your appointment to the United States Air Force Academy (USAFA) Class of 2025 - well done!
+The entire USAFA team looks forward to personally welcoming you to the Air Force and Space Force family at In-Processing Day on 24 June.

-The appointment kit you recently saw online on the Admissions Portal details rigorous curriculum of education, training, athletics and character development; a transformative experience that will build upon your skills and talents to develop you into a leader of Airmen with a crucial role in the future of our Air Force.
-This experience begins with Basic Cadet Training (BCT), a program that will challenge you both physically and mentally, while also testing your commitment to a pursuit of excellence that starts at our Academy, and will continue throughout your future Air Force career.
+The appointment kit you recently saw online on the Admissions Portal details USAFA's rigorous curriculum of education, training, airmanship, athletics and character development.
+This transformative experience will build upon your skills and talents to develop you into a leader of character with a crucial role in the future of our Air Force and Space Force.
+This experience begins with Basic Cadet Training (BCT), a program that will challenge you both physically and mentally, while also testing your commitment to a pursuit of excellence that starts at our Academy and will continue throughout your future career.
 There is no question that BCT is difficult, but you were selected because we are confident in your abilities and we believe in your potential.
 You are up to the challenge!